 Five migrant labourers were killed when a shoddily constructed wall collapsed on them at a metal recycling plant in Birmingham.
 The inquest jury found that there was a “foreseeable risk” that the wall would collapse.
 Franck acted for the families of the five deceased, and for Tombong Camara Conteh, an Interested Party who had been badly injured in the collapse.

-Franck co-founded Housing Action Greenwich and Lewisham ('HAGL'), a non-hierarchical group of local people who share knowledge and collectively solve their housing problems.
-During his Master's degree he co-founded Deptford Cinema, a community-run, non-profit arts organisation.
-He is currently co-pioneering the London Learning Cooperative, a cooperative experiment in redistributive pricing and emancipatory pedagogy.
+Franck co-founded People’s Private Equity (‘PPE’), a non-hierarchical group of radicals who develop mechanisms for aggressively intervening in capitalist firms and reconstituting them along counter-hegemonic, socialist lines.
+During his Master’s degree he co-founded Deptford Cinema, a community-run, non-profit arts organisation.
+He is the co-founding director of the London Learning Cooperative, a workers’ cooperative tuition agency with a commitment to redistributive pricing, emancipatory pedagogy, and anti-imperialist institutional design and praxis.

 Review: The Shock Doctrine of the Left by Graham Jones, Socialist Lawyer No. 79, June 2018.